Logic Optimization Meets SAT: A Novel Framework for Circuit-SAT Solving: Methodology

 \subsubsection{State Transition}

-The state transition function is implemented by the logic synthesis tool.
-We call the tool with a specific logic synthesis operation determined by RL agent to transform current netlist $\mathcal{G}^t$ to another functional-equivalent but simplified netlist.
+The state transition function is implemented by the LS tool.
+We call the tool with a specific LS operation determined by RL agent to transform the current netlist $\mathcal{G}^t$ to another functional-equivalent but simplified netlist.
 More formally, we note the given netlist as $\mathcal{G}^t$ and RL action as $a^t$ at step $t$.
 The state transition function is denoted as: $\mathcal{G}^{t+1} = \mathcal{F}(\mathcal{G}^t, a^t)$, where $\mathcal{G}^{t+1}$ is the updated netlist by tool.
 The updated netlist, $\mathcal{G}^{t+1}$, is then considered as the input for the subsequent decision step at time $t+1$.